mayurak47/DSTN_Assignment1/Group 1/README.txt

 6. functions.h : It contains the declaration of all the functions defined in different programs.
 These contain the functions of tlb, l1, l2, main memory and the kernel.

 7. config.h : Contains the time taken for various transfers and overheads.
+All the values are set to 1 but can be changed by going to this file.

  C files :